topipa/gp-varsel-kl-var/README.md

 # GP_varsel_KL_VAR

-A Python implementation for estimating the relevance of covariates in Gaussian process regression.
+A Python implementation for estimating the predictive relevance of input variables for Gaussian process models.
 The repository contains functions that use methods from the paper Paananen et al. (2018).
 There is also a small demo that demonstrates the toy example from the paper.
 The functions utilize the GPy framework (https://github.com/SheffieldML/GPy) for Gaussian process inference.